metabrainz/musicbrainz-vm/VM-USAGE.md

      $ bin/replicate stop

 ## Troubleshooting

+If you get a mysterious error about containers not being started or some-such, try running this command:

+     $ vagrant ssh -- bin/reset-containers

+Then try the command again that failed.

+## Bugs

 If any of the scripts above do not work, please tell us what you have done, what you were trying to do and the output of: